mberasategi/MSGW/_docs/intro/slides/intro.md

 ## Warm-up tasks {.small}

-1. Make sure you have an OpenDeusto account and remember how to access it.
+1. Make sure you have or have requested an OpenDeusto account.
 You will need it for the following tasks!
-2. Enrol the ALUD Platform course.
-Use `msgw2015` as the password when asked.
+2. Enrol [the ALUD Platform course](http://mrn.bz/msgw-alud).
+Use `msgw2018` as the password when asked
-3. Start your first assignment -- a reading!
-You will find it explained in the ALUD platform.
+3. Start your first assignment --- a reading!
+You will find it explained in the ALUD platform
-4. Make groups of 3-4 people to work throughout the semester (let me know in class or send me an email with the group members).
+4. Make groups of 3-4 people to work throughout the semester (let me know in class or send me an email with the group members)

+---

+### Assignment 1.
+Reading

+Read [_The Problem with Digital "Natives"_ by Russell Potter](https://web.archive.org/web/20150611080302/https://medium.com/media-history/the-problem-with-digital-natives-bec3cc91c275) and go to [_Digital Natives, Digital Immigrants_ by Marc Prensky](https://www.marcprensky.com/writing/Prensky%20-%20Digital%20Natives,%20Digital%20Immigrants%20-%20Part1.pdf) to get further background on the "digital immigrant" and "digital native" concepts.

+Once you read and understood the texts, answer the following questions.
+We will discuss them in our next class.

+---

+### Assignment 1.
+Reading

+1. What's the main idea on the text?
+2. Choose the 2-5 most important ideas to further develop the main idea.
+Define them briefly and explain how they relate to the main idea.
+3. Do you consider yourself a digital native?
+Why (apart from your age)?
+4. Do you agree with the limitations the author poses for digital natives?
+Why/why not?